How Luxury Car Tax Is Calculated in Australia

 How it works

-Luxury Car Tax (LCT) is a 33% tax on the amount by which a car's GST-inclusive value exceeds the luxury car tax threshold.
-For 2025–26, the standard threshold is $80,567 and the fuel-efficient threshold is $89,332.
-LCT sits on top of GST — so a car above the threshold is subject to both 10% GST and 33% LCT on the excess.
+Luxury Car Tax (LCT) is a 33% tax on the GST-exclusive amount by which a car's GST-inclusive LCT value exceeds the threshold.
+For 2026–27, the standard threshold is $80,809 and the fuel-efficient threshold is $91,661.
+LCT sits on top of GST, but the formula removes GST from the excess before applying the 33% rate: (LCT value − threshold) × 10 ÷ 11 × 33%.

 When to use this calculator

-- You're buying a new or used car priced above the LCT threshold and want to see how much LCT is included in the price
+- You're buying a new or used car with an LCT value above the threshold and want to estimate the LCT payable

 - You want to compare the total tax burden (GST + LCT) on a standard vehicle versus a fuel-efficient or electric vehicle